springwilliams26/portfolio-landing-page-assignment/README.md

 This project is a pixel-aligned implementation of the **Personal Portfolio Template** Figma design, rebranded with my own content and built with semantic HTML and custom CSS.

 Figma template:
-“🎨 Personal Portfolio Template – Community”
+“Personal Portfolio Template – Community”

 ---

-## ✨ Overview
+## Overview

 The goal of this project was to: